 Choosing where you’ll welcome your baby into the world is an important decision.
 It’s where you’ll make your first memories together.

 Normally, most hospital birth centers welcome moms-to-be to tour their facilities well before baby is due.
 Those in-person tours are on hold for now, but many hospitals and birth centers – including HealthPartners – offer virtual tours.

 Find a birth center designed with you in mind

 Think about how technology can be a tool and a comfort

 While mobile devices and smart technology have been an essential part of daily life for years, these tools have become lifelines during the pandemic.

-So, one of the things that you can do to prepare for giving birth during COVID-19 is to make a technology plan.
+So, one of the things that you can do to make being pregnant during COVID-19 easier is to make a technology plan.
 If you have a smartphone or a tablet, know that you have access to support before, during and after you give birth to your child.
 You can use your mobile device for: